-Alice Huan-mei Chen, M.D., M.P.H., is the Chief Integration Officer, Director of the Center for Innovation in Access and Quality, and Director of the eReferral Program at San Francisco General Hospital, and an Associate Professor of Medicine at the University of California, San Francisco.
+Alice Huan-mei Chen, MD, MPH, is the chief medical officer for the San Francisco Health Network (SFHN), co-director of the Center for Innovation in Access and Quality at San Francisco General Hospital (SFGH), and a professor of medicine at the University of California, San Francisco (UCSF).

-Implementation Science, People with limited English proficiency, Socioeconomically marginalized groups, Clinic, Hospital, Education, P4P, Practice guidelines, Medical home, Policy advocacy, electronic referrals to specialty care, primary care-specialty care interface, patient centered medical home, access for limited English proficient patients, cost consciousness, Interdisciplinary research collaboration, Works-in-progress seminars, Implementation & dissemination science listservs, Receiving mentorship in implementation science
+Socioeconomically marginalized groups, People with limited English proficiency, Health Policy, Clinic, Hospital, Education, P4P, Practice guidelines, Medical home, Policy advocacy, electronic referrals to specialty care, primary care-specialty care interface, patient centered medical home, access for limited English proficient patients, cost consciousness, Interdisciplinary research collaboration, Implementation Science

 Derived automatically from this person's publications.